-The statue of Our Lady of Solitude, the patroness of Oaxaca in Mexico.
+A statue of Our Lady of Seven Dolours in the cathedral of San Cristóbal de las Casas, Mexico.